 PECS: Some studies showed that PECS has the potential to increase verbal language.
-However, there were mixed results across studies.
+However, there were mixed results across studies.^{4,5} studies found varied results.8

-SGDs: The two studies that conducted a statistical analysis showed significant gains in expressive language with SGD intervention.
-Most other studies found varied results.8
+SGDs: The two studies that conducted a statistical analysis showed significant gains in expressive language with SGD intervention.7 Most other

-PECS vs. SGD: A comparison of PECS and SGDs suggested that both forms of AAC benefit verbal language outcomes when compared to baseline, with no clear advantage to using one over the other.
+PECS vs. SGD: A comparison of PECS and SGDs suggested that both forms of AAC benefit verbal language outcomes when compared to baseline, with no clear advantage to using one over the other.6 evidence, and lack of significant changes due to intervention.